dev-arindam-roy/konnektive-checkoutchamp/README.md

 # Konnektive CRM API Documentation

-### A laravel package for Konnektive CRM apis documentation.
+### All useful links and documentation for Konnektive CRM and CheckoutChamp CRM.

 ## Installation